-If you are unsure whether homeopathy is for you, simply wish to explore what is involved, or would like to get a feel for the clinic and to meet a practitioner, we offer a half hour free pre-consultation.
+If you are unsure whether homeopathy is for you, simply wish to explore what is involved, or would like to get a feel for the clinic and to meet a practitioner, we offer a free twenty minute pre-consultation.

 Take the opportunity to experience what happens in a homeopathic consultation, and to explore whether homeopathy is suitable for you.